pikatchu/closedsource/book/0050-inquisitor.md

 "You were involved in a fight today?"

-Leo nodded but didn’t say a word.
+Leo nodded but didn't say a word.

 "Anything unusual about it?"

 Leo forced himself to stay calm.

-“I shouldn’t have.
-I’m sorry.”
+“I shouldn't have.
+I'm sorry.”

-The Inquisitor’s demeanor changed slightly.
+The Inquisitor's demeanor changed slightly.
 His voice softened, as if he were trying to befriend Leo.

 "Oh, I'm not here to punish you, Leo.
 These things happen between boys all the time."

 He took a step closer.

-"I’m here to help you."
+"I'm here to help you."

-Leo didn’t respond.
+Leo didn't respond.

 The Inquisitor continued, his voice calm, almost casual.